-Globe Education's bold productions have been praised for their edgy interpretation, appealing to teenagers without being dumped-down and retaining Shakespeare's own language.
-The value of the partnership between Globe Education and Deutsche Bank was endorsed by a survey of students who saw last year's Romeo and Juliet: nine out of ten pupils said they wanted "more Shakespeare".
+Globe Education's bold productions have been praised for their edgy interpretation, appealing especially to teenagers.
+A survey of participating students speaks for itself: 82% say that seeing a Shakespeare performance improved their understanding of the text and nine out of ten pupils said they wanted "more Shakespeare".

-“At Deutsche Bank, we believe that culture can ignite young people’s passion to learn and spur them on to exceptional achievements,” says Colin Grassie, Chief Executive Officer of Deutsche Bank in the UK.
+“At Deutsche Bank, we believe that culture can ignite young people’s passion to learn and spur them on to exceptional achievements,” says Colin Grassie, Deutsche Bank UK, Chief Executive Officer.